BiswayanPaul/BlinkIt-Backend-Xempla/DOCUMENTATION.md

 - HTTP status codes are used to convey the nature of the error to the client.

 ## External APIs
+- Axios is utilized to make HTTP requests to the Google Maps API endpoints.
 - We tried using Google Maps API for finding latitude and longitude based on location addresses but it was paid and other geocodeing API was not as accurate as we wanted.
-- Axios is utilized to make HTTP requests to the Google Maps API endpoints.
+- Bcrypt is used to hash and store passwords.

 ## Project Setup
 1. Ensure Node.js and MongoDB are installed on your system.